reybahl/Assistant/README.md

 * Date/time features (day, month, year, etc.)
 * Opening websites (Google, GitHub, Wikipedia, etc.) in the browser
 * Creating, pausing, and deleting timers.
 Timers run in the background so the program does not wait for the timer to end before listening for more input.
+* Repeating a certain phrase a specified number of times.

 # How to run code
 * Download code in a directory called assistant